 M.K. & T. Railroad Shop in Parsons, KS?

-In the postcard photo above, you can see the interior view of the M.K. & T Roundhouse (or Railroad shop) in Parsons, KS was massive — 860 feet long and 125 feet wide!
+In the postcard photo above and below, you can see the interior view of the M.K. & T Roundhouse (or Railroad shop) in Parsons KS was massive — 860 feet long and 125 feet wide!